jamesmh/coravel/README.md

 }
 ```

-Mailables inherit from `Coravel.Mal.Mailable` and accept a generic type that represent the object you want associated with sending your mail.
+Mailables inherit from `Coravel.Mail.Mailable` and accept a generic type that represent the object you want associated with sending your mail.
+In the `Build()` method, you define the properties of your email using various methods that are available via the `Mailable` base class.

-Assuming `UserModel` has a `public` property or field called `Email`, this will send an e-mail to that user, from `from@test.com` using
+Assuming `UserModel` has a `public` property or field called `Email`, this will send an e-mail to that user, from `from@test.com`, using
 a razor view found at `~/Views/Mail/NewUser.cshtml`.
 The `UserModel` is bound to the razor view so you can generate e-mails with dynamic content.

 Coravel will use the name of your class (removing any postfix of "Mailable") to generate the subject.
 In this case, the subject would be "New User View".
 Of course, there is a `Subject()` method if needed.